 Digital radiography is used in our office to obtain all of our X-ray images.
 Digital images require considerably less radiation than older "plain films" and may easily be copied, e-mailed to your doctor, and stored in the computer.
 Digital X-rays are immediate and do not require processing with hazardous and environmentally unfriendly materials.
 Our office also offers three-dimensional cone beam CT scanning capabilities of the entire facial skeleton.
 This is immediately useful when evaluating impacted teeth near critical structures, bone sites for dental implants, sinus health, extra teeth, tumors, and when treatment planning for corrective jaw surgery.
 Digital imaging exposes patients to less than 50% of the normal radiation required for a conventional panoramic films and 5 - 10% of the normal radiation used for an axial CT scan in a hospital.

-Dr. Steen and Dr. Peysakhov are contracted with a number of insurance companies.
+Dr. Steen, Dr. Peysakhov and Dr. Rubens are contracted with a number of insurance companies.
 We will be happy to bill your dental and medical insurance companies as a courtesy to you.
 Third party payment options, including Care Credit, may also be available to help you receive your desired care.